Lizard-Lizard-Lizard/Lizard-Discord-Bot/README.md

 - `/delete-ticket` (Staff only): Deletes the current ticket channel after confirmation.
 - `/create-transcript [user:@member]` (Staff only): Generates a transcript of the current ticket and sends it via DM.
 If `user` is provided, the transcript is sent to that user; otherwise it is sent to the ticket creator.
 - `/ticket-summon user:@member` (Staff only): Grants the specified user access to the current ticket channel (View Channel, Send Messages, Read Message History).
+- `/ticket-publish reason:<text>` (Staff only): Makes the current ticket publicly visible (read-only for everyone except staff) and posts an embed with the given reason.

 Notes:
 - Closing a ticket is done via the “Close Ticket” button inside each ticket channel.